vmisra2018/corejavaconcepts/README.md

 #### Anonymous Inner Classes (AICs)

-   --The compiler generates a class file for each anonymous inner class.
+  1) The compiler generates a class file for each anonymous inner class.
         For example – AnonymousInnerClass$1.class
-   -- Like all classes, it needs to be loaded and verified at startup.
+  2)  Like all classes, it needs to be loaded and verified at startup.

 #### Lambdas